Michs224/Personal-Medical-Chatbot_LLM_RAG/README.md

 ---

-This project implements an AI chatbot using Large Language Models (LLM) and Retrieval Augmented Generation (RAG) techniques to provide detailed answers based on knowledge extracted from PDF documents.
+This project implements an medical AI chatbot using Large Language Models (LLM) and Retrieval Augmented Generation (RAG) techniques to provide detailed answers based on medical knowledge extracted from PDF documents.

 ## Features